Zoltan Torey: Life in Australia

-After arriving in Australia, he was admitted to a degree course in dentistry at University of Sydney in the following year and also started to work part time at several jobs.
-In 1951, while he was loosening the plug in a vat of acid at the plant he was working, he was sprayed in an accident, with battery acid causing blindness, damage to his throat and fusion of vocal codes.
+After arriving in Australia, he was admitted to a degree course in dentistry at University of Sydney in the following year and also started to work part-time at several jobs.
+In 1951, while he was loosening the plug in a vat of acid at the plant he was working, he was sprayed in an accident, with battery acid causing blindness, damage to his throat and fusion of vocal cords.
 This accident also made his voice a whisper.
 While still in the hospital he married his first wife and later left for France in the hope of getting a corneal graft done.
-After dashing the hope for vision, he came back to Australia with his wife and both graduated with Bachelor of Arts degrees in psychology and philosophy at the turn of 1960s.
+After dashing the hope for vision, he came back to Australia with his wife and graduated with Bachelor of Arts degrees in psychology and philosophy at the turn of 1960s.

 After his accident, contrary to the advice he received to use his auditory faculties, he trained himself to visualise his surrounds.
 He became so adept at visual imagery he could replace roof-guttering of his multi-gabled house single-handedly, even at night, to the horror of his neighbours.

+Personal life

+Torey’s first marriage ended in 1986, and he remarried Dawn Emerton in 1989.
+They have a son.

+Books authoured by Zoltan Torey

+The first book Torey wrote was The Crucible of Consciousness published in 1999 an edited version of which titled The Crucible of Consciousness: An Integrated Theory of Mind and Brain was later published by the MIT Press with a foreword by the American Philosopher, Daniel Dennett.
+A friend of his read and recorded the information used in the book over a twenty year-period.